vijayraavi/architecture-center/docs/guide/design-principles/index.md

 ## Use managed services

-**When possible, use platform as a service (PaaS) rather than infrastructure as a service (IaaS)**.
+When possible, use platform as a service (PaaS) rather than infrastructure as a service (IaaS).
 IaaS is like having a box of parts.
 You can build anything, but you have to assemble it yourself.
 Managed services are easier to configure and administer.
 You don't need to provision VMs, manage patches, and all of the other overhead associated with running software on a VM.

 Even if your application is based on IaaS, look for places where it may be natural to incorporate managed services.
 These include cache, queues, and data storage.

 ## Use the best data store for the job

-**Pick the storage technology that is the best fit for your data and how it will be used.**  Relational databases are very good at what they do &mdash; providing ACID guarantees for transactions over relational data.
+Relational databases are very good at what they do &mdash; providing ACID guarantees for transactions over relational data.
 But they come with some costs:

 - Queries may require expensive joins.
 - Data must be normalized and conform to a predefined schema (schema on write).